lauraramirez220612/TeamFourHYF/planning/retrospective.md

-# Retrospective
+# Retrospective Part1

 ## Strategy vs. Board

 ##### What parts of your plan went as expected?
-We managed to finish everything we wanted to do at the expected time.
+This week we planned to make all documentation files.We trying to resolve all our issues with GitHub ,pull requests and branches

 ##### What parts of your plan did not work out?
-Our call was always too long and sometimes we didn't get in the topic planned.
+The most of the peoples of our group were busy this week,so our communication was not so often as before.

 ##### Did you need to add things that weren't in your strategy?
-We didn't include "could-have" and "should-have" in our strategy, but in the end we had completed both of them.
+Not yet.

 ##### Or remove extra steps?
-We didn't removed any extra step, we changed some ideas, somethings were add, but nothing was removed.
+We didn't removed any extra step yet ,but possible when we start to write a code ,we ll simplify our plan

 ## Stop Doing